Update

 Intensity

-Typically delivered in active blocks of 2+ hours/day when Year 1 is selected for implementation; around 40 structured units available.
+Active blocks of 2+ hours/day when Year 1 is selected.
+Around 40 structured units available.

 Output pattern